vita-epfl/rock-pytorch/README.md

 cd rock-pytorch/
 ```

-This project has been tested with python >= 3.7.
+This project has been tested with python >= 3.7 and pytorch=1.5.0.
 All required packages can be found in the `requirements.txt` file.

 <b> Note </b>: the pip and conda versions of `pycocotools` are out-of-date and incompatible with `numpy 1.18` or above.
 To install an up-to-date version of `pycocotools`, run:
 ```